 Crown Lynn Vases

+The company took pride in its humble beginnings, the experimentation, the ‘making do’ with equipment and materials not expressly suited to their purposes.
 Crown Lynn forms an important part of New Zealand’s industrial design history, especially its successes with imposing uniquely New Zealand design and products on an international platform.

 Tom Clark, Managing Director, wrote in 1979 “It is my belief that the New Zealand population will never be sufficiently large to support true mass production, so it becomes necessary and vital for us to project increasingly outwards.
 Manufacturers must be further encouraged to produce more for export by incentives based on the indigenous content of their goods.”
 10 years later Crown Lynn closed its doors, blaming the combined effects of lost import protection, as well as trade union resistance to changes in working conditions and continuing losses.

 Crown Lynn whiteware came with a variety of marks.
 Some were numbered only, others bore marks such as Flair Art Pottery.
 The later vases, post-1964, have four digit shape numbers.